Discover the Benefits of

 • Please close the glass door carefully.

-• Do not apply lotions or oils to your skin prior to entering the sauna.
+• Do not apply lotions or oils to your skin prior to entering the sauna

-After your Sauna Session
+your Sauna Session

 • Drink at least 24 oz of water or electrolytes to re-hydrate